 |4.||If the qualification degree of the candidates is not among the above mentioned, then candidates must get an equivalence certificate from Association of Indian Universities, New Delhi.|

 The application form of CAT 2017 can be filled online from August 9 to September 20, 2017.
-First, the candidates must register for the test be entering a valid email ID and mobile number.
+First, the candidates must register for the test by entering a valid email ID and mobile number.
 Only after successful registration, the candidates will be able to access the application form of the test.
 It is necessary for the candidates to fill in the registration as well as the application form with the correct and necessary details.
 Any error in the application details may lead to the disqualification of the test.
 Candidates must make sure that they apply for the test i.e. fill in and successfully submit the application form before the end date.
-For more details regarding the CAT Application Form 2017, click on the sub-head provided above.